thorenscientific/documentation/docs/solutions/reference-designs/ad-swiot1l-sl/firmware-guide/index.rst

-based on Analog Devices’ open-source no-OS framework, which includes all the tools required for embedded code development and debugging as well as libraries enabling host-side connectivity for system configuration and data transfer over the UART or the 10BASE-T1L interfaces.
+based on Analog Devices’ open-source no-OS framework, which includes all the tools required for embedded code development and debugging as well as libraries enabling host-side connectivity for system configuration and data transfer over the uart the 10BASE-T1L interfaces.
 The firmware source code and related documentation can be found on the Analog Devices GitHub at the link above.